bonem97/league-of-machine-learning/ReadMe.md

 <h1>LEAGUE OF MACHINE LEARNING</h1>

-Here machine learning will be used to create a predictive model to determine the outcome of the popular game 'League of Legends'
+Here machine learning will be used to create a predictive model for determining the outcome of the popular online videogame 'League of Legends'

 ---------Contributors---------

 Michael Bone (bonem97), Andrew Giermak (AndrewGiermak), David Lynch (eurogigolo), Alexander Rosati (ChessRosati)